How to prepare your home for winter

 Clear drains and guttering*

-Fallen leaves and debris can build up in guttering and weigh it down, causing cracks and blockages, so it’s important to clear your gutters before the cold and frosty weather sets in.
+If you don’t clean a blocked gutter or drain, fallen leaves and debris can build up and weigh it down, causing cracks and with a heavy winter downpour could create a flood risk.
+That’s why it’s important to do a clear out before the cold and frosty weather sets in.

-Trimming branches from nearby trees can help minimise the problem and will also help prevent damage to your home during stormy weather.
-It’s also important to clear leaves from your drains, as a blocked drain paired with a heavy winter downpour could create a flood risk.
+Once clean, you might consider investing in gutter guards to help limit the build up of debris in future.
+Trimming branches from nearby trees can also help minimise the problem and will also help prevent damage to your home during stormy weather.

 Insulate your home*

-• Check your loft, as most heat escapes through this area.
+- Check your loft, as most heat escapes through this area.
 Providing you have easy access and no dampness/leaks/hazardous materials are present, you might be able to add insulation yourself.
-Otherwise, there are professionals who can step in to help.
+Otherwise, there are professionals who can step in to help

-• See if your walls have cavities.
+- See if your walls have cavities.
 Though cavity walls are often more effective than their single brick counterparts, sometimes this cavity can let heat escape.
-However, filling a cavity isn’t a DIY job and you’ll need to consult with a specialist about adding extra insulation here.
+However, filling a cavity isn’t a DIY job and you’ll need to consult with a specialist about adding extra insulation here

-• Purchase draught excluders, these can help minimise heat escaping under doors and around windows.
+- Purchase draught excluders, these can help minimise heat escaping under doors and around windows

-• Insulate your water pipes to prevent them from freezing, and make yourself aware of where your stop tap is in case you need to shut off your water supply in an emergency.
+- Insulate your water pipes to prevent them from freezing, and make yourself aware of where your stop tap is in case you need to shut off your water supply in an emergency

 Invest in smart heating solutions